tiimjcb/freeSmileyDealerBotRevived/PRIVACY.md

 Since FSD Revived stores **only essential operational data**, users have the following rights:

+- **Opt-out:**
-- **Opt-out:** You may request that your **User ID and experience data** be removed from the database by contacting the developers via Discord.
+  - You may request that your **User ID and experience data** be removed from the database by contacting the developers via Discord.
+  - You may prevent the bot from processing your messages entirely by using `/ignore_me`, which ensures your messages are not analyzed or sent to Gemini AI.
 - **Transparency:** If you believe the bot is handling data improperly, please report it via GitHub or to the bot's developers.

 ---

 ## Third Parties

 FSD Revived does not share any data with third parties.
+However:
-However, as the bot operates on Discord, its behavior and interactions may be subject to Discord's [Privacy Policy](https://discord.com/privacy).
+- The bot operates on Discord and is subject to [Discord's Privacy Policy](https://discord.com/privacy).
+- Messages sent to Gemini AI during chat sessions may be used by Google to improve the AI but are **not linked to user profiles or personal data**.
+For more information, refer to [Google's Privacy Policy](https://policies.google.com/privacy).

 ---